 VPNs to avoid with Apple TV

 Hola is a peer-to-peer proxy service that uses the idle bandwidth on users’ devices to power its network.
-So instead of connecting to a server owned by the VPN company, you connect to other Hola users’ computers.
+So instead of connecting to a VPN server owned by the company, you connect to other Hola users’ computers.
 Likewise, other users connect to your computer when you’re not using it.
 This has serious privacy and security implications, and Hola itself exploited its users in the past.
 It once hijacked every user on its network to create a massive botnet and used it to carry out distributed denial-of-service (DDoS) attacks on websites.
 If that’s not an abuse of user trust, we’re not sure what is.

-Because Apple TVs don’t natively support VPN connections, the next best thing is to install the VPN on your wifi router and then connect the Apple TV to that router’s network.
+Because Apple TVs don’t natively support VPN connections, the next best thing is to install the VPN on your home router and then connect the Apple TV to that router’s wi-fi network.
 How you do this depends on your router’s firmware and level of expertise.
 You have two main options: a physical router and virtual router.

-VPN on a physical router
+Apple TV VPN on a physical router

 Some routers support VPN connections, and some don’t.
 You can log into your router dashboard by opening a web browser and typing 192.168.1.1 or 192.168.0.1 and entering your user credentials.
 If you’re not sure what your credentials are, consult your ISP, router manual, or Google the default username and password for your particular router model.